Apple’s 2019 iPhone Design Has Reportedly Been Leaked

 While speaking to Business Insider in 2016, Hemmerstoffer explained how he manages to dig up leaks before a product is released.
 He told the publication that he “has a network of sources throughout the production line that consists of subcontractors, telecommunications companies, and accessory makers.”

-Hemmerstoffer went on to say that leaks aren’t always 100% accurate, even if the sources are reliable.
+Hemmerstoffer went on to say that leaks aren’t always 100 percent accurate, even if the sources are reliable.

 “As I often say, the leaking game isn’t an exact science,” he said in 2016.
 “There is no flawless leaker and even the best fails sometimes.
 That’s part of the game, we all have to deal with it.”